AnjaliJain9/Tata-Power-Financial-Modelling-Valuation/README.md

 # Tata-Power-Financial-Modelling-Valuation

 📊 **Project Overview**
-This project is a complete financial modeling and valuation analysis of Tata Power using Excel and visualized through Power BI.
+This project is a complete financial modeling and valuation analysis of Tata Power using Excel.
 The goal was to determine the fair intrinsic value of the stock using industry-standard valuation techniques and in-depth risk assessments.

 ## 🔍 Key Highlights:
 - 📈 Built a full 3-statement financial model with projections